Blackbaud-WesGabbard/lo-emc-service/README.md

-# Luminate Event Manager Center Scrapper
+# Luminate Event Manager Center API
-This project provides a basic API to execute updates in Luminate EMC, thus allowing in-line editing from a TeamRaiser Greeting page.
+Event Manager Center has no product API available.
+This project provides basic API endpoints in order to execute updates in Luminate EMC by using Puppeteer to run a headless browser and perform updates.
+Thus, these endpoints can be used to allow for things like in-line editing from a TeamRaiser Greeting page.

 # TODO
-- improve error handling, auth fails alot, need to get back proper error response and try auth again

-- able to update event properties, should work on updating greeting page content next

-- running into issues where i think the apps IP address has been blocked from too many login fails.
-Need to look into how LO handles that, can we whitelist the app ip to ensure this wont happen?
-Should be edge case, since we wont expose the endpoints unless we have correct username/password already.
-But, once ip gets blocked this app will no longer work
+- make web content more dynamic, allow to pass target and have open up correct page

 ## Getting Started